lemonmojo/WebViewPluginTest/README.md

 Sample project to reproduce the following Cocoa WebView bug:

 When using `WebView`s hosted within an `NSTabView` [Apple's documentation](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/WebKit/Classes/WebView_Class/index.html#//apple_ref/occ/instm/WebView/setHostWindow:) recommends to use the `setHostWindow:YES` API of the `WebView` class.
-This works work around the issue that _"Plug-ins and JavaScript depend on a window to function properly even if the web view is not in an actual window"_.
+This works around the issue that _"Plug-ins and JavaScript depend on a window to function properly even if the web view is not in an actual window"_.

 However, when using this API and switching back and forth between the tabs, the Plugin's contents suddenly **flip vertically**.